Pokémon Adventures: Omega Ruby & Alpha Sapphire

-The Omega Ruby & Alpha Sapphire arc focuses on the returning Hoenn trio of Ruby, Sapphire, and Emerald based on the Omega Ruby and Alpha Sapphire versions of the game.
+The Omega Ruby & Alpha Sapphire arc focuses on the returning Hoenn trio of Ruby, Sapphire, and Emerald, based on the Omega Ruby and Alpha Sapphire versions of the game.
 Ruby, Sapphire, and Emerald acquire Mega Bracelets and Mega Stones from Steven to help aid his quest to save the Earth from impending doom by a meteorite while Ruby encounters a mysterious girl along the way.
-Sapphire is traumatized when she learns the truth about the meteor, and in result of that trauma she loses her voice and sense of smell.
-Ruby takes on the role of lorekeeper and gets Rayquaza to trust him so they can save the world through the use of dragon lore.
+Sapphire is traumatized when she learns the truth about the meteor, and because of that trauma she loses her voice and sense of smell.
+Ruby takes on the role of lorekeeper and gets Rayquaza to trust him so they can save the world.
 It is based primarily on the events of the Delta Episode in the games.

-The arc was released digitally on Shogakukan's "Web Sunday," with a new chapter on the first Tuesday of every month.
+The arc was released digitally on Shogakukan's "Web Sunday", with a new chapter on the first Tuesday of every month.
 The first mini-volume was released in Japan on July 24, 2015.

 Sun, Moon, Ultra Sun & Ultra Moon

-This chapter features a boy named Sun who is a courier with the hope of gathering 100 million Yen and a girl named Moon who is a pharmacist and an archer.
-In order to calm the wrath of the Tapu, one of which unexpectedly attacked them, the guardian deities of Alola, they embarked on an island challenge journey, and will face Team Skull and Aether Foundation’s Ultra Beast-related conspiracy, the mysterious creatures come from another dimension Ultra Space.
+This chapter features a boy named Sun who is a courier with the hope of gathering 100 million yen (dollars in the Viz Media English translation) and a girl named Moon who is a pharmacist and an archer.
+In order to calm the wrath of the Tapu, one of which unexpectedly attacked them, the guardian deities of Alola, they embarked on an island challenge journey, and will face Team Skull and the Aether Foundation's Ultra Beast-related conspiracy, the mysterious creatures come from the alternate dimension Ultra Space.

 Sword & Shield

-Marvin is a young boy who just moved to Galar region and met Henry Sword (Sōdo Tsurugi in Japan) and Casey Shield (Shieldmilia Tate in Japan), the boy is a "Meister" of repair Pokemon's gear and hopes to have an opportunity to see the legendary artifacts Rusted Sword and Shield, and the girl is a computer engineer who is interested in Dynamax and looking for her lost Pokemon team.
+Marvin is a young boy who just moved to Galar Region and met Henry Sword (Sōdo Tsurugi in Japan) and Casey Shield (Shieldmilia Tate in Japan).
+Henry is a "Meister" of repair Pokémon's gear and hopes to have an opportunity to see the Legendary artifacts Rusted Sword and Shield, while Casey is a computer engineer who is interested in Dynamax and looking for her lost Pokémon team.
 They traveled with Professor Magnolia to help her investigate the Dynamax phenomenon.
-And Henry and Casey are planning to challenge the Galar Pokemon League, in order to gather information about Casey's lost Pokémon.
+Henry and Casey plan to challenge the Pokémon League in Galar, in order to gather information about Casey's lost Pokémon.

+Scarlet & Violet

+This chapter follows Violet Lang, the self-proclaimed 'Prince of Speed', who accompanies Arven on the search for the Herba Mystica with his Miraidon, and Scarlet Koito, an orphaned treasure hunter with ties to Team Star, who, with Nemona, seeks to battle the Gym Leaders of the Paldea region.